keerthana4422/repo_2/README.md

 # repo_2
-for practice
+for practice,
-more practice more perfect
+more practice more perfect,
-smart work is better than hardwork
+smart work is better than hardwork.